-The winners of the 2018 Joseph Badal Poetry Contest recently read their winning work with Joseph Badal present during the reading, who is the award-winning author that sponsored the contest.
+The winners of the 2018 Joseph Badal Fiction Contest recently read their winning work with Joseph Badal present during the reading, who is the award-winning author that sponsored the contest.
 Badal is an Amazon #1 Best-Selling Author and has been named One of the 50 Great Authors You Should Be Reading.
 He has won numerous awards, including the NM/AZ Book Awards Best Fiction-Mystery/Suspense for The Lone Wolf Agenda, and The Tony Hillerman Prize for Best Fiction Book for Ultimate Betrayal.
 He has won Gold and Silver Medals from the Military Writers Society of America for his writing.

 Our second place undergraduate winner, Mia Coleman has degrees in biology and creative writing.
 She is still currently pursuing undergraduate coursework and is applying for medical school this coming summer.
 She still plans to write when she becomes a doctor.